Haring FD responds to early morning vehicle fire

 Alworden said his assistant fire chief Keith Ball told him the fire appeared to start on the right-hand side of the vehicle in the engine compartment, but the exact cause was unknown.

 Once on scene, Alworden said fire crews used foam to extinguish the fire, a wrecker was called and it was hauled away.
-No other information was known at this time.
+No other information was available at press time.

 Commented